 Records of the healing effects of spruce resin and methods of use date back to the time of Hippocrates.
 It was mostly used for skin diseases and injuries - healing wounds, inflammations, purulent and fungal ulcers, burns, abrasions, bruising, bruising and similar skin problems.

-The main and unique ingredient of Spruce is spruce resin, which can be harvested throughout the year.
+The main and unique ingredient of Smrekomaz is spruce resin, which can be harvested throughout the year.

 We collect spruce resin with the help of a wooden stick, without damaging the tree.
 There are many spruces that have damage for one reason or another (harvesting wood, woodpeckers etc.)

 Spruce balm is applied to the skin in a thin layer, if necessary, continue with thicker layers (burns, blisters, bedsores, wounds).
 If itching occurs, stop using balm (possibility of allergic reactions).